Spin(7)-Orbifold Resolutions: Hodge Theory on Tame Gromov--Hausdorff-Resolutions of Riemannian Orbifolds

 Furthermore, the uniform elliptic estimate

 holds for all $\Psi\in\m{xker}_\beta(D_{\zeta;t}^{pre})^\perp$.
 Hence, if $\m{ob}_{\beta;t}=0$ there exists uniform bounded map

 that restricts to a right-inverse. \end{thm}

-So far we have only established uniform bounds for the right-inverse of the Hodge-de Rham operator for the naive-preglued-metric.
-However, the next Proposition ensures that the results extend to the Hodge-de Rham operator associated $\m{Spin}(7)$-structure $\Phi^{pre}_{\zeta;t}$.
+So far we have only established uniform bounds for the right-inverse of the Hodge--de Rham operator for the naive-preglued-metric.
+However, the next Proposition ensures that the results extend to the Hodge--de Rham operator associated $\m{Spin}(7)$-structure $\Phi^{pre}_{\zeta;t}$.